zblj/ActiveLearning/activelearning/source/Activity27_MOSCommonSourceAmplifier.rst

 .. note::
    Transconductance :math:`g_m` is the change in the drain current divided by the small change in the gate/source voltage with a constant drain/source voltage.
 Typical values of :math:`g_m` for a small-signal field effect transistor are 1 to 30 :math:`mS` (millisiemens).

-**Approximate Gain relation** for common source amplifier shown on figure 1 can be written as:

 .. math::